Amphicyonidae: Ecology

 Amphicyonids are suggested to have ranged in ecology from omnivores to hypercarnivores, with some amphicyonids suggested to have engaged in bone-crushing like some modern hyenas.
-At least some amphicyonids are suggested to have been solitary hunters.
+It was thought that many amphicyonids are suggested to have been solitary hunters.
+However, in the case of Daphoenodon, five adults and one juvenile were found in three adjacent burrows, suggesting this species were gregarious predators.

-It has been suggested that during the Arikareean in North America, amphicyonids had a competitive advantage over nimravids as the Oligocene progressed due to their greater cursoriality compared to the latter, helping them to persist as the latter disappeared from the continent as terrestrial habitats became more open.